TaylorBisset/CS131-SimpleBankingSystem-HonorsProject/CS131-SimpleBankingSystem-HonorsProject/README.md

 All code and commit history are saved, but the repository will not work as intended (to my knowledge).
-The original repository URL is: https://github.com/TaylorBisset/CS131-BankingLogin-HonorsProject1
+The original repository URL is:

+https://github.com/TaylorBisset/CS131-BankingLogin-HonorsProject1

 ## Project 2: File Manipulation

 For my second iteration of this project, I decided to use <filesystem> and <fstream> to utilize files to store data (locally).
 This is my first attempt at any data storage.
 I created a new directory in the project called "profiles" that holds .txt files associated with user profiles.
-For example, taylor.txt's content holds `username: taylor` and the `password: qwer1324!@#$` and will be where banking account information will be stored.
+For example, taylor.txt's content holds `username: taylor` and `password: qwer1324!@#$` and will be where banking account information will be stored.

 In the final iteration of this project (for CS131), I plan to use vectors, arrays, and pointers for data management.
 The user can create checking and savings accounts within their profile files.